common-workflow-language/governance/README.md

 the expense hasn't already been approved by the project, and/or Accounts Payable hasn't been given a copy of that approval, CC'ing
 <commonworkflowlanguage@sfconservancy.org> on the request is a good idea.

+# Records held at Conservancy

+Conservancy stores records on behalf of CWL which are managed via subversion.
+The are primarily legal and financial records.
+Included is the Fiscal Sponsorship Agreement, and copies of grant proposals.
+This is also where the Ledger file is located.
+The Ledger records all of the money going in or out of CWL’s fund.
+It has all the supporting documentation for those records: invoices Conservancy sends out on behalf of CWL, expense reports and receipts for expenses, etc.

+Access to these records is available to any member of the CWL leadership team.